camino-rs/camino/README.md

 as utf8 encoded paths from them on, avoiding repeated lossy and confusing conversions.

 Most of the API is still TODO.

+# Rust version support

+The minimum supported Rust version (MSRV) is **1.44**.
+This project is tested in CI against the latest stable version of Rust and the MSRV.

+# License

+This project is available under the terms of either the [Apache 2.0 license](LICENSE-APACHE) or the [MIT license](LICENSE-MIT).